 Marvel’s Wolverine is still in the early stages of development but considering that Insomniac Games are at the helm, it’s fair to say the game is already getting some serious hype.
 That said, the question on the tip of everyone’s tongues appears to be ‘is the Wolverine game a PS5 exclusive?‘; to which the answer is reportedly ‘yes‘.

 The game was revealed at Sony’s 2021 September showcase, teasing how much fun it will be to cause a heap of destruction as the game’s titular character.
 It should be noted that the trailer doesn’t show any in-game footage.

 Available PS5 Exclusives

-The closest thing to a next-gen Souls game, Demon’s Souls is a complete remake of the PS3 classic of the same name.
-It’s a beautiful, challenging experience that is probably the most persuasive of all the PS5 exclusives when it comes to choosing a console.
+The closest thing to a next-gen Souls game, Demon’s Souls, is a complete remake of the PS3 classic of the same name.
+It’s a beautiful, challenging experience that is probably the most persuasive of all the PS5 exclusives when choosing a console.

 The cute platformer comes preinstalled on every PS5.

 Destruction AllStars was Sony’s attempt to get in on the fast, competitive, online-focused game market that Fortnite has made its own.
 It wasn’t entirely successful.

 Nonetheless, the game provides adrenaline-fuelled action with larger than life characters.
 A game for anyone that thinks NASCAR isn’t full of enough destruction.